GoogleChrome/web.dev/src/site/content/en/blog/reporting-observer/index.md

 `ReportingObserver` gives you an additional way for discovering and monitoring potential issues in your web app.
 It's even a useful tool for understanding the health of your code base (or lack thereof).
-Send reports to a backend, know about the real-world issues, update code, profit!
+Send reports to a back end, know about the real-world issues, update code, profit!

 ## Future work {: #future }